 Tens of thousands of adults in Leeds are offline or lack essential digital skills.

-100% Digital Leeds is a Leeds City Council led initiative working to improve digital inclusion across the city.
-With many services now moving online it has never been more crucial for people to have the opportunity to access the digital world to help manage their money, health, housing, leisure and mental wellbeing.
+The 100% Digital Leeds programme is led by a team in Leeds City Council, working with partners to make Leeds the most digitally inclusive city for everyone.
+With more services moving online it has never been more crucial for people to have the opportunity to access the digital world to help manage their money, health, housing, leisure and mental wellbeing.

 Leeds is a diverse and compassionate city with a fantastic third sector full of charities and voluntary organisations doing amazing work to support those who need it.
 100% Digital Leeds works with these organisations to help embed digital into what they already do, building their capacity to support the people they work with.

 We know that helping people to become digitally included will bring wider social benefits.
 Improved digital skills help people to be better informed, pay less for things, be more employable, feel more independent, be less isolated, and live happier, healthier, easier lives.

 We want everyone to understand how digital can benefit them, be able to gain the skills they need to make the most of digital, and get connected.
 We want 100% of people in Leeds to have the opportunity to get online and to know where they can go to get help.